-Gene knockout stops immune cell developmentDecember 11th, 2012 in Immunology /
+Gene knockout stops immune cell developmentDecember 11, 2012 in Medicine & Health / Immunology

 (Medical Xpress)—Researchers at the Wellcome Trust Sanger Institute have identified the key gene in ensuring that our immune defences develop infection-fighting cells.
 No cells of the adaptive immune system - key to attacking and destroying bacteria and other pathogens - develop in the absence of the gene Bcl11a.